Code-Institute-Submissions/milestone-project-114/README.md

 5. To set up the new Postgres database, `import dj_database_url` in the project level settings.py file and set the new database default to the Heroku database config variable.
 Once in place, run migrations.

-6. Once the migration has occurred, revert the default database setting to the original and set up a conditional so that if the DATABASE_URL exists in the Heroku environment, use Postgres, otherwise, use local database.
+6. Once the migration has occurred, revert the default database setting to the original and set up a conditional so that if the DATABASE_URL exists in the Heroku environment, use Postgres, otherwise, use a local database.

-7. Install `gunicorn` as project web server and freeze to requirements.txt.
+7. Install `gunicorn` as the project web server and freeze to requirements.txt.

-8. Create the Heroku Procfile (`touch Procfile`) which will run gunicorn as server for the app.
+8. Create the Heroku Procfile (`touch Procfile`) which will run gunicorn as the server for the app.

     - `web: gunicorn <app_name>.wsgi:application`